The best hotels in Aqaba

 Kempinski in the Al Saada District is the smartest luxury value at $150-240/night. you get five-star standards at roughly 60% of Hyatt prices.
 The beach club access and the infinity pool facing the Red Sea are genuinely excellent.
 Don't apologize for spending money here.
 Aqaba's luxury tier earns it.

-Aqaba's best neighborhoods
+Aqaba's best hotel regions

 South Beach is where you want to be for resort vibes and actual beach access.
 Downtown and the Corniche work if you want to be near the action without paying luxury prices.